Lithium Ion Battery Safety Tips and Concerns

 Considering the sheer number of lithium-ion batteries that are produced, sold, and shipped every year, they have caused very little harm.

-As long as lithium-ion batteries are used properly and proper care and respect is given to them, lithium-ion batteries are a safe and reliable power source for our modern world.
+As long as lithium-ion batteries are used properly and proper care and respect are given to them, lithium-ion batteries are a safe and reliable power source for our modern world.

 When it comes to lithium-ion battery safety, it's important to verify cell spec sheets and take your time when building your battery.
 Also, don’t be afraid to ask questions, and take an active part in the battery communities.
 Make sure to not attempt to build a massive battery on your first try, keep an eye on your projects, and don’t make assumptions about your cells or test equipment.